MrSlimeDiamond/dragonfly/README.md

 Every single game will have a `DragonflyEngine` instance which it creates (see the example below in "Getting started").

-This object is the one-stop-shop for doing almost everything, like spawning game objects, entities, handling rendering of the aforementioned, etc.
+This object is the one-stop-shop for doing almost everything, like spawning game objects, handling rendering, etc

 A `DragonflyEngine` instance can be created using an `EngineConfiguration`.
 See the builder or example below.